-One of the biggest problems we run in to with new clients, or those who have previously been serviced by another firm, is that clients are generally not given any guidelines or direction on what they need or how to ask for it.
+New clients are generally not given any guidelines or direction on what they need or how to ask for it.
 There are two very good reasons for that.
 The first and most common is that the investigation company generally makes more money when the client is not prepared.
-The other is that many legal teams have never reached out to an investigator before, and really don’t know what options exist or how to make those options more cost effective to their client.
-In an effort to help you keep your costs down, and ensure you get what you actually need, this article highlights the seven most common mistakes that clients make when an investigator is brought into their matter.
+Some legal teams have never reached out to an investigator before.
+At these times they really don’t know what options exist or how to make those options more cost effective to their client.
+In an effort to help you keep your costs down, this article highlights the seven most common mistakes that clients make in a Family Law Investigation.

 #1 Failing To Disclose

-The most crucial mistake that any client will ever make in respect to their case or claim is fail to be 100% honest with A) their legal team, and B) their investigator.
+The most crucial mistake any client will ever make is fail to be 100% honest.
+They must be honest with A) their legal team, and B) their investigator.
 Often a client will tell the story in a way that they feel makes them look or sound better then they are, or were, in the situation.
 This is a HUGE mistake.
 Your legal team and your investigator share a common goal… your success.
 They are involved in your case to support you regardless of whether you made good or bad choices prior to hiring them.
-When you fail to disclose the whole truth to them, they may build a case that will not help you in the end, simply because they were not given all of the information.
+When you fail to disclose the whole truth to them, they may build a case that will not help you in the end.
+Simply because they were not given all of the information.
 Your team is not there to judge you.
 If they do, you’re with the wrong team.
 Honesty = Savings.
 Period.

 #2 Failing To Determine A Goal

 Saying you have a lawyer or an investigator is great, but if you don’t know why you have them, you’re costing yourself money.
 You need to have a clear understanding of what you want your legal team / investigator to accomplish for you.
 It’s your responsibility as a client to determine what you want to achieve at the end of the road.
-It’s your legal team’s responsibility to make sure that you head towards that destination in a diligent and effective manner, and it is your investigator’s responsibility to make sure that you travel that road in a legally permissible manner using the best suited vehicle to get you there.
-In some circumstances, investigators have been known meet with a client 2-3 times before actually determining what they’re needed for, and that just adds to the bill.
+It’s your legal team’s responsibility to make sure that you head towards that destination in a diligent and effective manner.
+It is your investigator’s responsibility to make sure that you travel that road in a legally permissible manner.
+(Using the best suited vehicle to get you there.)
+In some circumstances, investigators have been known meet with a client 2-3 times before actually determining what they’re needed for.
+That just adds to the bill.

 #3 Failing To Listen